 "Don't you get it?
 I don't need you to do anything.
 I can counter your spells on my own.
 All your bespelled iron won't stop me."

-"Sing something," Kresimir ordered in a low voice as he slowly led her past the silent fae.
+“Sing something,” Kresimir urged in a low voice as he guided her past the silent fae.

 I send my readers a monthly newsletter, information about promotions & new releases, and short stories about characters in the Fifth Mage War.